marcosnarciso/pyReconciliation-xla/readme.md

 License
 -------

-Pyinex is released under the modified BSD license; the license does not require the advertising clause present in the original BSD license.
-In particular, you can use Pyinex freely for commercial projects and products, and you do not need to expose or otherwise redistribute the resulting source code.
-You do need to include elements of the copyright notice, though - see the license comment at the top of all Pyinex files for details.
+Like Pyinex, pyReconciliation-xla is released under the modified BSD license; the license does not require the advertising clause present in the original BSD license.
+In particular, you can use it freely for commercial projects and products, and you do not need to expose or otherwise redistribute the resulting source code.
+You do need to include elements of the copyright notice, though - see the license comment at the top of all files for details.